matt-auckland/uoa-karate-wiki/docs/etiquette.md

 ## Water/Rest Breaks and Feeling Unwell

-The general rule is: If the instructor hasn't told you that you can have a rest or a drink of water, you shouldn't. <br/>
+The general rule is: If the instructor hasn't told you that you can have a rest or a drink of water, you shouldn't.

 However if you are feeling faint, unwell or are unable to continue for any other reason, let an instructor or senior member know and you can take a rest.
-We have members who are certified in First Aid so we'll keep an eye on you just to be safe. <br/>
+We have members who are certified in First Aid so we'll keep an eye on you just to be safe.

-'''Never leave the dojo when you are feeling unwell without letting someone know.'''
+> Never leave the dojo/training floor when you are feeling unwell without letting someone know.

 If you wander out and collapse somewhere and we don't know where you've gone that is obviously bad.
 And remember, we're here to challenge ourselves and push our limits, but not to the point of collapse, train hard but train smart.

 ## Should I go to training or not?